Milka Ivić

 She was born in Belgrade.
 She took her doctorate in 1954 with the thesis Značenja srpskohrvatskoga instrumentala i njihov razvoj (The Meanings of Serbo-Croatian Instrumental and Their Development), and became a professor of Serbian and Croatian language at the University of Novi Sad.
-She was especially known for her book Pravci u lingvistici (Trends [Movements] in Linguistics).
+She was especially known for her book Pravci u lingvistici (published in English as Trends in Linguistics, 1965, tr.
+Muriel Heppel).
 She was a member of the Norwegian Academy of Science and Letters from 1976, a corresponding member of the Slovenian Academy of Sciences and Arts from 1983, and a member of the Serbian Academy of Sciences and Arts.

 She was married to Pavle Ivić.